-If you are not doing any work (paid or voluntary) during any part of the CPD year, you do not have to complete CPD.
-However, you should change your CPD Category to Category 3 online for the period that you are not working.
+If you are absent from work for more than three consecutive months in any one CPD year and are not actively seeking work during that time, you do not have to complete CPD during that period.
+You must change your CPD Category to Category 3 online for the period that you are not working if you wish reduce your CPD requirements for that period.
 This will ensure that the system does not flag you as being in breach of ASP PA-1.
 To access the online system, logon to www.actuaries.ie and click on "My CPD".

-If you are absent from work for more than three consecutive months in any one CPD year and are not actively seeking work during that time, and do not hold a practising certificate, you may complete a proportionate amount of CPD - subject to a minimum of 5 hours^{} - in respect of that CPD year, as set out in ASP PA-1, section 3.3.8.
-Your CPD Category should be changed to Category 3 for the period that you are absent from work and a compliance statement must still to be completed for the CPD year even though you are absent from work.
+Your minimum CPD requirements in respect of a CPD year during which you are absent from work for more than three consecutive months are determined on a proportionate basis, as set out in ASP PA-1, section 3.9.
+A compliance statement must still be completed for the CPD year even though you are absent from work.